|Nutrition Facts (per serving)|

-Mix in 3 cups of bread flour and salt.
-Add more bread flour in small amounts until the dough begins to follow the paddle or mixing spoon around the bowl.
+Mix in the lard, or shortening, then about 1 cup of bread flour and the kosher salt.
+Add more bread flour—about 1/4 cup at a time—until the dough begins to follow mixing spoon around the bowl.

-Let the bread cool for 5 minutes on the baking sheet, then transfer to a baking rack to cool completely before slicing.
+Let the bread rest for a few minutes on the baking sheet, then transfer to a baking rack to cool completely before slicing.

 How Warm Is Warm Water for Bread Making?